marcospont/js-template-parser/README.md

 ### Conditions

-Conditions are supported by the parser through an <if> HTML tag.
-The condition expression is expected to be provided through the 'test' attribute of the tag.
+Conditions are supported by the parser through an `<if>` HTML tag.
+The condition expression is expected to be provided through the `test` attribute of the tag.

 The expressions used in conditions may reference the parameters passed to the parser (in any depth, like in the interpolation support mentioned above).
-Also the expressions can contain boolean constants, strings, numbers and operators.
-For detailed explanations on the syntax supported within the condition expressions, please check the [morph-expressions](https://www.npmjs.com/package/morph-expressions) documentation.
+The expressions can also contain boolean constants, strings, numbers and operators.
+Condition tests can also call functions registered through the `functions` parser option.

+For detailed explanations on the syntax supported within the condition expressions, please check the [morph-expressions](https://www.npmjs.com/package/morph-expressions) library documentation.

-Condition tags can be nested, the 'test' attribute is mandatory and cannot be empty.
+Condition tags can be nested, the `test` attribute is mandatory and cannot be empty.

-Examples:
+#### Examples:

 ```
 import { TemplateParser } from 'js-template-parser';